gimesketvirtadieni/slimplexor/README.md

 ## Validating SlimPlexor

-If SlimPlexor was configured properly, then playback output to the terminal should look like this:
+If SlimPlexor was configured properly, then output to the terminal while playing audio by any application should look like this:

 ```
 andrej@sandbox:~$ aplay sample.wav